edelveart/figurate-numbers/README.md

 68.  `generalized_k_dimensional_centered_hypertetrahedron_numbers(k, left_index = 0)[provisional symmetry]`
 69.  `generalized_k_dimensional_centered_hyperoctahedron_numbers(k, left_index = 0)[provisional symmetry]`
 70.  `generalized_nexus_numbers(k, left_index = 0) [even or odd dimension only changes sign]`

+## ⚠️ Remark

+Certain sequences mentioned above may necessitate the use of external libraries to maintain precision when working with very large numbers.
+Without such libraries, there is a risk of precision loss due to the limitations of the environment's standard number representations.

+Furthermore, some tests have been intentionally restricted for now to prevent issues arising from the handling of these large values.